valillon/valillon.github.io/_posts/2013-04-23-notify-appstore-purchases.markdown

 $ vi com.myAppName.updateSalesReports.plist
 ```

-Then press the i-key, paste the following code, press ESC and save it by typing ':wq'.
-Note if you want to modify this file with the *vi* editor you must pay attention to the use of TAB instead of SPACEs (the last won't work).
+Then press the i-key, paste the following code, press `ESC` and save it by typing `:wq`.
+Note if you want to modify this file with the *vi* editor you must pay attention to the use of `TAB` instead of `SPACEs` (the last won't work).

 ```xml